ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 * Configure static routes on the new hosts to ensure that traffic to the NFS is driven over the NFS subnet and storage VLAN.
 * After migration, open a support ticket to ensure that {{site.data.keyword.cloud_notm}} decouples the NFS storage from the original instance.
 Then, the storage is not cancelled when the original instance is deleted.

-## Can I reuse my existing Active Directory in the new vCenter Server instance?
+## Can I reuse my existing Active Directory in the new Automated instance?
 {: #faq-v2t-migration-ad}

 Most customers do not use the AD/DNS servers that are deployed with vCenter Server, but instead added their own domain controllers as an extra identity source to vCenter Server and NSX® Manager.